CMDC-corpus/CMDC-Baseline/README.md

-# Baseline model of Ef-LSTM and Mult
+# Bechmark evaluation models of CMDC: Ef-LSTM and Mult

 ## Usage